Himanshu3301/Network-Analyzer/README.md

 ## Step 3.4: Add a user (here, bob)

-Type the following command to create a user called bob with a password called toor:
+Type the following command to create a user called bob with a password called toor NOTE->(For security reasons please refrain to use safe password policy and not the standard password, here we are using it just for educational purpose but in a real life scenerio we must follow safe password policy):

     mysql> GRANT SELECT,INSERT,UPDATE,CREATE ON pbnj.*
     ->     TO 'bob'@'SERVER IP' IDENTIFIED BY 'toor';